 Then there is a whole selection of institutions all using different methods of counting countries and territories.
 A brief overview:

-- The British Foreign and Commonwealth office says there are 226 countries and territories in the world.
-It includes itself as the British Isles but without (the Republic of) Ireland
+- The British Foreign and Commonwealth office says there are 226 countries and territories in the world

-- Travel apps and maps use all sort of definitions, ranging anywhere between 193 and 246
+- Travel apps and maps use all sort of unclear definitions, ranging anywhere between 193 and 246

 The Best Travelled

 Heinz Stücke is listed as number one.
 At an age of 76 he now visited 1115 unique places in the world by primarily moving around by bicycle.
-It took him almost 50 years and 20 passports to cover nearly 600,000 kilometers.
+It took him almost 50 years, 20 passports but just two wheels to cover nearly 600,000 kilometres.
 Isn’t that just simply amazing?